XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/game-preparation-guide.md

    * grant/revoke privileges
    * ...
  * Start as a new user and check that you can do the things you need

+## Prepare Zoom

+In the zoom call, prepare Zoom break out rooms for:

+ * the squads
+ * the chapters
+ * the stream council